-Your cook should never suffer her fire to get very low; for she wastes both much coals and time by this negligence.
+Your cook should never suffer her fire to get very low; for she wastes both many coals and time by this negligence.
 A fire should be regularly supplied with coals, which would prevent it from ever being so smoky as to be unfit for use at a few minutes’ notice and it should be generally known that smoke is merely unconsumed coal.
-If it get low, when anything is required to be prepared quickly, the cook has no resource, but to apply the bellows furiously, so that, before the fire burns properly, much coal must have been wasted.
-The ashes should be riddled from the cinders, and these reserved to throw on the back of the kitchen fire, after cooking is over ; or they will serve to burn in stoves and ovens, when once the fire under them has been lighted.
-When there is roasting going on, the meat-screen assists the fire, and prevents the necessity of having so large a one as it would require without a screen.
+If it gets low when anything is required to be prepared quickly, the cook has no resource, but to apply the bellows furiously, so that, before the fire burns properly, much coal must have been wasted.
+The ashes should be riddled from the cinders, and these reserved to throw on the back of the kitchen fire after cooking is over; or they will serve to burn in stoves and ovens, when once the fire under them has been lighted.
+When there is roasting going on, the meat-screen assists the fire and prevents the necessity of having so large a one as it would require without a screen.
 Also, when boiling alone is going on, the fire need not be unusually large.

 Much was done by Count Rumford to improve fire-places, and economize fuel and I recommend to your attention his essays on this subject.
 It is usual, but I do not think it a good plan, to allow the cook what are called ‘perquisites dripping’ (today we would refer to this as ‘perks of the job’), for instance, if that be soap-fat and ashes are sometimes allowed as perquisites to servants, but for the reasons above stated, are to be deprecated and prevented.